ubicalico/resalechecker3000/README.md

 resale flat transactions from January 2017 onwards, using data from [data.gov.sg](https://data.gov.sg/datasets/d_8b84c4ee58e3cfc0ece0d773c8ca6abc/view).

-This is the updated version since they release this new dataset recently
+This is the updated version since they release this new dataset recently.
+You can view the website live here: resale.hishamo.net

 ## Libraries used